gordon-ansell/gordonansell.com/posts/2019/08/2019-08-12-drug-crime.md

 tags:
   - Society
 ---
-I full expected [the map of the south west](https://www.bbc.co.uk/news/uk-48343369 "See the BBC's article about drug crime.") to have a deep purple, “strong increase” indicator over where I live.
+I fully expected [the map of the south west](https://www.bbc.co.uk/news/uk-48343369 "See the BBC's article about drug crime.") to have a deep purple, “strong increase” indicator over where I live.
 I’m surprised it doesn’t because I’m sure many of the local yobs breathe more weed than oxygen.